 Q&A About the OSHA Training In New York

 Construction is the most dangerous industry in the country.
-According to figures from OSHA (Occupational Safety and Health Administration), one in ten construction workers are injured every year in the United States.
+According to figures from OSHA (Occupational Safety and Health Administration), one in ten construction workers is injured every year in the United States.
 To combat the on-job risks, the Government and Congress created the OSHA Act in 1970, which, since its inception, requires comprehensive safety training for all people who will work in the construction industry.
 The goal of OSHA and the mandatory OSHA course in New York is nothing more than the pursuit of worker protection and the prevention of construction accidents, which can even be fatal.

 What Are OSHA Courses?